 Submit an inquiry and our team will help you find the best treatment options for you.

 A traumatic event can significantly affect the way the cerebral cortex functions.
 The cerebral cortex is partially responsible for thought processes that take place during and after a traumatic event.
 Our current understanding is that that specific synapses in the brain fail to operate properly following a traumatic event, which leads to the misfiring of neurotransmitters.
-Using ketamine to treat PTSD stimulates the release of glutamate into the brain.
+Using ketamine for PTSD regulates glutamate into the brain.
 Glutamate is believed to help with the regeneration and regrowth within these neural synapses.

-Studies have shown ketamine’s effectiveness in reducing the rate of suicide, specifically for individuals who struggle with post-traumatic stress disorder (PTSD).
+Studies have shown ketamine’s effectiveness in reducing the rate of suicide, specifically for individuals who struggle with PTSD.
 It’s very effective for treating war veterans who suffer from some of the most intense symptoms.
-Those who have multiple mental health conditions, such as alcoholism, addiction, or depression may also experience relief from symptoms.
+Those who have multiple mental health conditions, such as alcoholism, addiction, or depression may also experience relief from symptoms when receiving ketamine for PTSD.

 If you are in good health and have been clinically diagnosed with PTSD, ketamine may help you achieve relief of symptoms.
-Ketamine is especially of value to those who are suffering from PTSD symptoms that have not responded well to other treatments.
+Ketamine for PTSD is especially of value to those who are suffering from symptoms that have not responded well to other treatments.

 Living with untreated PTSD can wreak havoc on your ability to function in everyday life and take a toll on your relationships.
 If you or a loved one is struggling with PTSD, please contact us today to see if ketamine treatments for PTSD are right for you.